wearerequired/user-feedback/README.md

 ## Changelog ##

+### 1.1.1 ###
+* Fixed: Don’t print templates when the plugin should not be loaded.
+* Fixed: Load JavaScript files correctly.
+Ensures compatibility with WordPress 4.4.
+* New: Modernized setup to pave the way for future versions.

 ### 1.1.0 ###
 * New: Configure where the User Feedback tool should be loaded under 'Settings' -> 'General'